 Improve employee engagement:

 As per the CNBC workplace happiness survey, around 9 in 10 employees with mentors are happy with their jobs.
 Not only that, employers with mentors are more productive and committed to their work as compared to their peers with no mentors.
 They stay longer in the organization and seek ways to productively contribute towards the organizational goals.
-Mentoring can help in increasing employee engagement and creating a feeling of fulfillment amongst them.
+Mentoring can help increase employee engagement and create a sense of fulfilment among them.
 Other than higher engagement, the other benefits of workplace mentoring are increased productivity, a low turnover rate, and a reduced risk of making critical mistakes.

 Creating a learning environment: